osamaashraf6/hello-react-front-end/README.md

 ## 🙏 Acknowledgments <a name="acknowledgements"></a>

-- Credit to [Gregoire Vella](https://www.behance.net/gregoirevella) on Behance [the author of the original design](https://www.behance.net/gallery/19759151/Snapscan-iOs-design-and-branding?tracking_source=), as required by [the Creative Commons license of the design](https://creativecommons.org/licenses/by-nc/4.0/).
 - I would like to thank Microverse for this opportunity.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>